x0rb3l/robelcampbell/_posts/2021-07-26-WUMED_OSED_Review_and_Path_to_OSCE3.md

 In my last two posts, I discussed my experience with AWAE/OSWE and ETBD/OSEP and how they are two of the trinity in obtaining the coveted *OSCE<sup>3</sup>* certification.
 This post is aimed at discussing my experience with the third and final course: *Windows User Mode Exploit Development* (WUMED) and *Offensive Security Exploit Developer* (OSED) exam.
 I will also briefly discuss the motivation behind obtaining all three certs within a six-month period.

 WUMED focuses on identifying vulnerabilites through reverse engineering Windows applications that run in user mode.
-It takes it a step beyond regular stack based overflows and teaches you how to bypass common mitigations such as ASLR and DEP.
+It takes it a step beyond regular stack-based overflows and teaches you how to bypass common mitigations such as ASLR and DEP.
 It also teaches you how to create your own custom 32-bit shellcode.

 You can find out more in the course [syllabus](https://www.offensive-security.com/documentation/EXP301-syllabus.pdf).